codylewis/codylewis-net/content/posts/2019/04/get-the-most-out-of-your-sprint-reviews.md

 ## Sprint Review

-The team just finished the presenting the work done the past sprint.
+The team just finished presenting the work done the past sprint.
 There's been some feedback and comments.

-> Oh, that's look good.
+> Oh, that looks good.

 > It's nice that it works on phones now.